mzattera/v4j/docs/005/index.md

 Each transcriber must continuously decide what symbols in the manuscript constitute instances of the same glyph and how each glyph needs to be mapped into one or more transliteration characters.

 However, if we consider the above defined slots as relevant for the structure of terms, we can reasonably assume that each glyph appearing in a slot constitutes a single Voynich character.
-In other words, if there is an inner structure of the words, as I think it has been demonstrated, and only some glyphs can appear in some parts of this structure, it is reasonable to assume each glyph is a basic unit of information, that is a character in the Voynich alphabet.
+In other words, if there is an inner structure of the words and only some glyphs can appear in some parts of this structure, it is reasonable to assume each glyph is a basic unit of information, that is a character in the Voynich alphabet.
 As far as I know, this is the first time that a possible Voynich alphabet is supported by empirical evidence of an inner structure of Voynich terms.

-Below I analyze more in detail some relationships between glyphs, as they appear in slots, and EVA characters.
+Below, I analyze more in detail some relationships between glyphs, as they appear in slots, and EVA characters.

 #### Rare Characters

-Some EVA characters appears in the original interlinear transliteration very seldom, end even less frequently in the concordance version used, where they appear mostly as single characters, as shown in the table below.
+Some EVA characters appears in the original interlinear transliteration very seldom[{3}](#Note3), end even less frequently in the concordance version used, where they appear mostly as single characters, as shown in the table below (which also considers "unreadable" tokens).
 For this reason, I decided to ignore these characters and mark them as "unreadable character" for this analysis.

 ![Statistics about rare characters](images/Rare.PNG)